 I was born in Dayton, Ohio, moving to Severna Park when I was 15.
 After learning to love steamed crabs, sailing, and Orioles Baseball, I graduated from Severna Park High School.
 I followed in my father’s footsteps, attending Duke University, graduating Cum Laude with a B.S. in Psychology, in preparation for earning my Certificate in Physical Therapy from University of Pennsylvania in 1981.
-I started my career at Good Samaritan Hospital in Baltimore, joining the rehab team to treat people with spinal cord injuries, head injuries and strokes.
+I started my career at Good Samaritan Hospital in Baltimore,on the rehab team treating people with spinal cord injuries, head injuries and strokes.
 After a brief stop in rural Pennsylvania, doing orthopedics and home care, I married the love of my life and came back to this area.
 I worked as the Director of P.T. at a comprehensive outpatient rehab. facility in Baltimore for several years, until our first child was born.

-I am thrilled to be part of the Atlas team, sharing my experience and learning from the high level of professionalism of my colleagues.
+I am thrilled to be part of the Atlas team, sharing my experience while learning from the high level of professionalism of my colleagues.
 The environment of personal attention and individual care that I have offered my patients over the years is an integral part of the Atlas philosophy.